awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/create-launch-template.md

 + [AWS::EC2::LaunchTemplate](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ec2-launchtemplate.html) section of the *AWS CloudFormation User Guide*

 ## Limitations<a name="create-launch-template-limitations"></a>
 + A launch template lets you configure a network type \(VPC or EC2\-Classic\), subnet, and Availability Zone\.
-However, these settings are ignored in favor of what is specified in the Auto Scaling group\.
+However, the settings of the Auto Scaling group take precedence\.
 + Because the subnet settings in your launch template are ignored in favor of what is specified in the Auto Scaling group, all of the network interfaces that are created for a given instance will be connected to the same subnet as the instance\.
-For other limitations on user\-defined network interfaces, see [Change the default network interface](#change-network-interface)\.
+For other limitations on user\-defined network interfaces, see [Change the default network interface settings](#change-network-interface)\.
 + A launch template lets you configure additional settings in your Auto Scaling group to launch multiple instance types and combine On\-Demand and Spot purchase options, as described in [Auto Scaling groups with multiple instance types and purchase options](ec2-auto-scaling-mixed-instances-groups.md)\.
 Launching instances with such a combination is not supported:
   + If you specify a Spot Instance request in the launch template
   + In EC2\-Classic